bangbangcon/bangbangcon.github.io/give-a-talk.md

 ## Speaker honorarium

 Preparing an amazing conference talk is hard work.
-To show our appreciation, we’re paying all our speakers a $256 honorarium.
+To show our appreciation, we’re paying all our speakers a $256 (US) honorarium.

 ## A note about travel